unisse-courses/s15-mp8/PHASE 2/readme.md

 * SEE, Sophia

 ## Acknowledgements
 * Ms. Unisse Chua for guiding us in our project.
 Also, for always replying fast when we have any questions.
 Thank you!
-XDFFF
 * Starbucks as it served as an inspiration for conducting this application.